WumpusOverlord/trivia_solve/README.md

         https://en.wikipedia.org/wiki/Academy_Award_for_Best_Picture
  Get tables from wikipedia for the wikis associated with each possible answers ---> Filter all tables by ones which have the new question entity in header<
     find rows which have the new entity

+Intersting questions:
+which pair swapped places when the jackson 5 became the jacksons?